jadijadi/lpic1book/content/1084_manage_printers_and_printing.md

 ### legacy tools

 Just like the [MTA](//1083-mail-transfer-agent-mta-basics.html) programs, CUPS support all the legacy command line programs too.
-These used to be printing commands int he BSD world so you may need to install the `cups-bsd` package to let them work under your CUPS environment.
-Table below lists the BSD printing compatibility commands:
+These used to be printing commands in the BSD world so you may need to install the `cups-bsd` package to let them work under your CUPS environment.
+The table below lists the BSD printing compatibility commands:

 | command | usage |
 | :--- | :--- |